SUN PARTNERS INTERNATIONAL

 In addition to serving on the Board of Sun Partners International, Frank serves on the board of the Boys & Girls Clubs of Greater Kansas City and is former President of the Overland Park, Kansas Rotary Club.
 Frank received a B.A. from Assumption College and a J.D. from Washburn University School of Law.

 Kara has re-directed some of her energy to a newfound purpose, namely facilitating educational opportunities for children in developing countries.
-In order to gain a foundation of knowledge in her quest to serve underprivileged children, she recently obtained a Master’s Degree in Nonprofit Management from Regis University in 2013.
+In order to gain a foundation of knowledge in her quest to serve underprivileged children, she obtained a Master’s Degree in Nonprofit Management from Regis University in 2013.

 In addition to serving as a board member of Sun Partners International, Kara also serves on the board of the Veterinary Management Institute and is supporting a social enterprise project (an organic farm) in Pisac, Peru.